invopop/gobl/regimes/gr/README.md

 | `8`  | Records without VAT         |                        |

-Please, note that GOBL will automatically set the proper `gr-iapr-vat-cat` code and tax percent automatically when the line tax uses any of the GOBL rates specified in the table above.
+Please, note that GOBL will automatically set the proper `gr-mydata-vat-cat` code and tax percent automatically when the line tax uses any of the GOBL rates specified in the table above.
 For example:

 ```js
 {